directus/directus/docs/guides/extensions/operations-bulk-email-sendgrid.md

 text parameter can be a variable or just another string.

 It will be useful to see the subject and the from address on the card.
-To do this you must include the fields value from the options (eg `subject` and `from`) as properties.
+To do this you must include the fields value from the options (`subject` and `from`) as properties.
 Replace the placeholder objects with the following:

 ```js
 overview: ({ subject, from }) => [